maxinewu5/bruinleasy/README.md

 npm install
 ```

-Run the following command to start the start the client-side app on your localhost server.
+Run the following command to start the start the front-end React app on port 3000 of your localhost server.
 ```
 npm start
 ```

+The website should now be visible on: http://localhost:3000

 ## Key Features